Joseph DeFilippis: Controversies

 During his tenure at Queers for Economic Justice, DeFilippis spearheaded the development and release of a document called Beyond Same-Sex Marriage: A New Strategic Vision For All Our Families and Relationships.
-The document was organized by QEJ, drafted by DeFilippis and over a dozen leaders in the LGBT community, and signed by hundreds of other activists, including notable gay figures such as Armistead Maupin and Judith Butler, as well as such heterosexual liberal leaders Gloria Steinem, Cornel West, and Barbara Ehrenreich.
+The document was organized by QEJ, drafted by DeFilippis and over a dozen leaders in the LGBTQ community, and signed by hundreds of other activists, including notable gay figures such as Armistead Maupin and Judith Butler, as well as such heterosexual liberal leaders Gloria Steinem, Cornel West, and Barbara Ehrenreich.
 Beyond Same-Sex Marriage criticized the gay marriage movement as being too narrow and called for a broader definition of family, beyond conjugal relationships, to recognize the numerous configurations of family found in the U.S.

 It generated a lot of media coverage in both the gay press and mainstream media, including the New York Times and Newsweek.
 DeFilippis was one of the spokespeople of the document and appeared frequently in the news criticizing the strategies and leaders of the marriage equality movement.
 Conservative writers who disagreed with the document's goals criticized DeFilippis and Beyond Marriage, as did leaders of the marriage equality movement such as Evan Wolfson.

 DeFilippis has been involved in other controversies as well.
-In 2001, mere weeks after the 9/11 attacks, DeFilippis was one of the most vocal anti-war leaders in the LGBT community, putting him at odds with many other LGBT leaders.
+In 2001, mere weeks after the 9/11 attacks, DeFilippis was one of the most vocal anti-war leaders in the LGBTQ community, putting him at odds with many other LGBTQ leaders.

-In 2006, DeFilippis was one of the authors of an Open Letter to the Advocate magazine, where prominent leaders in the LGBT community challenged the pitting of gay rights against immigration rights.
+In 2006, DeFilippis was one of the authors of an Open Letter to the Advocate magazine, where prominent leaders in the LGBTQ community challenged the pitting of gay rights against immigration rights.

 Under DeFilippis' leadership, Queers for Economic Justice was also outspoken in criticizing other aspects of the gay rights movement.
-QEJ and DeFilippis regularly criticized the national gay rights organizations for failing to address poverty in the LGBT community.
+QEJ and DeFilippis regularly criticized the national gay rights organizations for failing to address poverty in the LGBTQ community.

 DeFilippis and QEJ also disagreed with the gay rights movement's emphasis on hate crimes legislation, arguing that the criminal justice system was racist and an inappropriate place to seek solutions to hate crimes.
 For those reasons, in 2009, while still under DeFilippis' leadership, QEJ was one of five organizations to voice opposition to the New York State Gender Employment Non-Discrimination Act (GENDA).